TeamRegio/EpiRegioDB/docs/Description.rst

 Learning of regulatory elements
 ===============================
 EpiRegio is based on STITCHIT, a method which was previously developed in our group.
 It is a peak-calling free approach to identify gene-specific REMs by analyzing epigenetic signal of diverse human cell-types with regard to gene expression of a certain gene.
 In order to identify REMs, a large genomic area around a gene of interest is partitioned into distinct regions, which show variation in their epigenetic profile correlating with changes in gene expression.
 STITCHIT is applied to large collections of paired, uniformly processed DNase1-seq and RNA-seq samples from Roadmap, ENCODE and Blueprint.
 STITCHIT was shown to outperform peak based approaches e.g. GeneEnhancer and UnifiedPeaks regarding the accuracy and resolution.
 Furthermore, we validated results from STITCHIT with external data such as ChIA-PET and Promoter-Capture Hi-C data.
 To show the functional advantage of STITCHIT, various analyses were performed, like the rediscovery of known enhancers and the partitioning of larger regulatory elements into smaller regions.
-Additionally, CRISPR-Cas9 experiments were done to illustrate the reliability of STITCHIT.
+Additionally, CRISPR-Cas9 experiments were done to illustrate the reliability of STITCHIT[2].

 For more information, a detailed explanation of the computational method and the evaluation of the results, please have a look at our `bioRxiv <http://dx.doi.org/10.1101/585125>`_ preprint.